Course Descriptions for Biology Majors

 Survey of the biogeography and biomes of Latin America, the current challenges to these environments, and programs aimed at achieving sustainability in the region.

-NOTE: Biology 204 is open to Biology majors, but does not count towards major credits
+NOTE: Biology 204 is open to Biology majors, but does not count as a major elective.

-BIOL 241 — Comparative Vertebrate Anatomy (S) — 5 credits
+BIOL 241 — Comparative Vertebrate Anatomy (O) — 5 credits

 (Prerequisites: BIOL 141-142; requires concurrent enrollment in lecture and lab) Structure and phylogeny of vertebrate organ-systems, emphasizing and comparing vertebrate structures in relation to their functions.
 Amphioxus, shark, necturus, and the fetal pig are subjected to detailed laboratory study.
 Three hours lecture, four hours lab.
 Fall only.